Cybersecurity for Small Businesses

 • Multi-Factor Authentication (MFA) is enabled on all business accounts, including email, cloud platforms, and financial systems

-• Automated backups run daily with a documented restore procedure that is tested on a monthly basis to confirm recoverability
+• Automated backups run daily with a documented restore procedure that is tested on a regular basis to confirm recoverability

 • All business software and operating systems are enrolled in an automated patch and update schedule with no exceptions

-• Employees have completed phishing awareness and security training within the last 12 months
+• Employees complete phishing awareness and security training on a regular basis

 • Administrator accounts are separate from standard user accounts, with elevated access granted only to those who require it